AdobeDocs/experience-platform.en/help/sandboxes/api/available.md

 ---
-keywords: Experience Platform;home;popular topics;list active sandboxes;list sandboxes
+keywords: Experience Platform;home;popular topics;list available sandboxes;list sandboxes
 solution: Experience Platform
-title: Active Sandboxes API Endpoint
+title: Available Sandboxes API Endpoint
 topic-legacy: developer guide
-description: You can list the sandboxes that are active for the current user by making a GET request to the active sandboxes endpoint.
+description: You can list the sandboxes that are available for the current user by making a GET request to the available sandboxes endpoint.
 exl-id: 9b0719af-c1ca-439a-9c8b-86c7fa26a3b8
 ---
-# Active sandboxes endpoint
+# Available sandboxes endpoint

 >[!NOTE]
 >
 >Unlike other endpoints provided in the Sandbox API, this endpoint is available for all users, including those without Sandbox Administration access permissions.

-You can list the sandboxes that are active for the current user by making a GET request to the active sandboxes endpoint.
+You can list the sandboxes that are available for the current user by making a GET request to the available sandboxes endpoint.

 **API format**